 Works for Businesses of All Sizes

-As I mentioned before the buyer journey describes the stages the buyer goes through before they decide to make a purchase – awareness, consideration, and decision.
-It doesn’t matter how big your business is, or how much budget you have, buyers still go through those stages and therefore, by understanding them, you can improve your promotion and get more sales.
+The buyer journey describes the stages the buyer goes through before they decide to make a purchase – awareness, consideration, and decision.
+It doesn’t matter how big your business is, or how much budget you have, buyers still go through those stages.
+You can therefore, by understanding them, improve your promotion and get more sales.

 The Consideration Stage

-At this stage, your customer is trying to make up their mind whether they go with your solution or another option.
-They will therefore be trying to get additional information and will Google ‘The pros and cons of hiring a cleaner’ - among other similar topics.
+At this stage, your customer is trying to make up their mind whether they go with your solution or another type of solution.
+They will therefore be trying to get additional information and will Google ‘The pros and cons of hiring a cleaner’ – among other similar topics.

 The right kind of content to address this is as follows: